mxcl/PromiseKit/README.markdown

 The code that does the actual work is now buried inside asynchronicity boilerplate.
 It is harder to read.
 The code is less clean.

 Promises are chainable, standardized representations of asynchronous tasks.
-The equivalent code with PromiseKit looks like:
+The equivalent code with PromiseKit looks like this:

 ```objc
 #import "PromiseKit.h"